benjakam/frontend-web-development/The Internet/README.md

 ## The Internet
 What is the Internet and how its work?
-The Internet is a worldwide computer network and connects computers with each other.
-It is designed to share electronic documents such as files, text, video and audio.
-Internet protocols are used for data transmission.
+The internet is essentially a massive network of networks.
+It's a global system of interconnected computer networks that use the Internet Protocol Suite (TCP/IP) to link devices worldwide.
+It's a network of networks that consists of private, public, academic, business, and government networks of local to global scope.
 The word Internet originated from the term "interconnected networks," and was also formerly known as "Internetwork."

-Browsers and how they work?
-...
+This is a very short description of how the internet works, to get a deeper insight and learn even more about the internet, go straight to [The Internet Masterclass - Part 2](https://en.wikipedia.org/wiki/LINK)

 ## Chronology Of The Internet (The Most Important Years)
 Russia sent Sputnik into space in 1957.
 There was the Sputnik crisis in the US and western countries in the late 50's and early 60's.
 In the course of this crisis, the [ARPANET (Advanced Research Projects Agency Network)](https://en.wikipedia.org/wiki/ARPANET) was developed, which contributed significantly to the emergence of the Internet.